Satellite Symposia

 Yes, however it is the sponsor’s responsibility to collect any contact information during the symposium and to acquire all the permissions to contact each attendee.
 DDW cannot provide attendee contact information.
 All promotional materials for live streaming presentations or hosting presentations online must follow DDW’s rules and regulations and must be reviewed and approved by DDW prior to release.

-6 p.m.Test Your Ability to Manage Patients With Irritable Bowel Syndrome With Constipation: A Live Case-Based Challenge
+6 p.m.Test Your Ability to Manage Ulcerative Colitis: An Interactive Case-Based Challenge

 Provided by: Medscape